aws-team-deeksha2taruni/aws-thumbnail-resizing/README.md

 ***

 ## Step 5: Create the Function Deployment Package

+To create a function, you create a deployment package containing your function code and its dependencies.
+For this CreateThumbnail function, your function code uses a separate library for the image resizing.

 Package your Lambda function code and dependencies.
 For example, with Python and Pillow library: